mohamedahmadianzade/cutshort/README.md

 ### :dart: Features

-- Todo
-  - admin user can view/create/modify todos for all user
-  - normal user can view/create/modify just his own todos
 - User
   - admin user can view/create all users

 - Roles
   - roles all fixed in this version (Admin/user)
   - admin user can assign/deassign roles to all users

+- Todo
+  - if userID is in request, it will be filled by token userId
+  - admin user can view/create/modify todos for all user
+  - normal user can view/create/modify just his own todos

 - Posts
+  - if userID is in request, it will be filled by token userId
+  - admin user can view/create/modify post for all user
+  - normal user can view/create/modify just his own post

 - Comments

 <!-- Color Reference -->